Content is the new advertising.

 content + marketing = qualified leads

-These questions about your target audience will help you develop a buyer persona.
+These questions about your target audience will help you to develop a buyer persona.

 That buyer persona forms the focus of your inbound marketing plan.
 It’s one of the key factors of success in content creation and marketing.